Last Updated: August 22, 2024

 United States of America

-What is Don Henley's Net Worth?
+What Is Don Henley's Net Worth?

 Early Life

 During his high school days, Don joined a band called the Four Speeds.
-Henley wrote a song for the band called "Hurtin'," which they released under their new name, Felicity.
+He wrote a song for the band called "Hurtin'," which they released under their new name, Felicity.
 After hearing the single, Kenny Rogers started to help the band, and they released a few singles under yet another name, Shiloh.
-After graduating from high school, he attended Stephen F. Austin State University before transferring to Texas State University.
+After graduating from high school, Henley attended Stephen F. Austin State University before transferring to Texas State University.

 The Eagles